 Monterey Peninsula is located near some of the most stunning natural scenery on the planet.
 Big Sur is just a short jaunt down California Route 1, and Pfeiffer Big Sur State Park is one of a handful of entry points, offering trails, camping, and some unparalleled views from the edge of the continent.
 Be sure to check ahead before visiting, though, since wildfires and landslides have had an impact on some of the Big Sur parks in recent year.
 Closer to town, Point Lobos State Reserve allows hikers to experience the subline ruggedness of the central California coast.
 Trails wind through forests and up over the coast.
 Certified scuba divers can also explore the Point Lobos State Marine Reserve, which is one of the richest marine habitats in California.

 But after sitting out on the balcony of the Bernardus Lodge for a few days, watching the sunset against the golden peaks of an unfamiliar ridge just on the other side of the road, I was dying to get into the backcountry that lay only a stone’s throw away.
 Down the road, I found the trailhead at Garland Ranch Regional Park.
-A handful of trails that range in difficulty and length take you up above the Carmel Valley and offer stunning vistas, inviting canopied forests, and even an ancient Native American site.
+It really brought me back to my excursions with Napali Coast Tours back in my younger days when I was a guide.
+I loved hiking then and I still do, although I don’t get out as often.
+There are a handful of trails that range in difficulty and length so even out of shape enthusiasts can enjoy the view up above the Carmel Valley and the stunning vistas, inviting canopied forests, and even an ancient Native American site.
 The best part: after a long hike, cocktail hour lay just on the other side of the road back at Bernardus.

 WHERE TO EAT